viiiprock/Create-react-app-production-deployment-on-Ubuntu-server/README.md

 - Install Ubuntu (currently lts 16.04)

 ## Containers structure
-I think the `/srv` is a good to contain you app because it's a blank directory.
+I think the `/srv` is a good place to contain you app because it's a blank directory.

 ```
 srv/